 A practice room with a grand piano will be assigned to each participant for the duration of the festival.
 USC piano students will monitor practice sessions.
 The monitors will make sure the students are in their rooms at the start of the session, and will check the rooms periodically.
 There will be a "lounge" station where participants can take breaks during the practice sessions.
 Snacks will be provided at the lounge.

-Apprenticeship program with the Conductors Institute of South Carolina continues a tradition of merging the great offerings of the Conductors Institute and the Piano Festival.
-This program allows our past participants to gain valuable experience collaborating with different conductors in the rehearsal setting.
-The program offers a great way for a young pianist to study a concerto with a full size orchestra in a more relaxed rehearsal atmosphere, and provides a unique opportunity to interact with different styles of conducting.
+Apprenticeship program with the Conductors Institute of South Carolina under the directorship of Donald Portnoy took place from 2008 through 2015 and provided invaluable opportunities for past participants to gain experience collaborating with different conductors in the rehearsal setting.
+The program offered a great way for a young pianist to study a concerto with a full size orchestra in a more relaxed rehearsal atmosphere, and provided a unique opportunity to interact with different styles of conducting.